dr-guangtou/daily_astroph/astroph-1805.md

 #### [The ALHAMBRA survey: tight dependence of the optical mass-to-light ratio on galaxy colour up to z = 1.5](https://arxiv.org/abs/1805.03609)
+    - **Useful**
+    * we derive the mass-to-light ratio vs. colour relation (MLCR) both for quiescent and star-forming galaxies.
+    * The rest-frame i−band mass-to-light ratio of quiescent and star-forming galaxies presents a tight correlation with the rest-frame (g − i) colour up to z = 1.5.
+Such MLCR is linear for quiescent galaxies and quadratic for star-forming galaxies.
+    * The derived MLCRs do not present a significant redshift evolution and are compatible with previous local results in the literature.
+Finally, these tight relations also hold for g− and r−band luminosities.

 #### [The XMM Cluster Survey: joint modelling of the LX−T scaling relation for clusters and groups of galaxies](https://arxiv.org/abs/1805.03465)